1. a sudden, energetic, and concerted effort, typically on a specific task

 Jonathan Brush is a homeschool graduate and homeschool dad of six.
 He worked for almost eleven years in higher education admissions, including nine years as a Director of Admissions for a private, liberal arts college.
 Jonathan is currently a part of Lumerit Unbound where he has done everything from admit students to field questions about Rule 4 violations (ask an Unbound student to explain).
 Right now he is the Director of Student Life and Director of the Business and Leadership Program for Lumerit Unbound.
 Jonathan speaks to families and groups across the country about the new way to do higher education, better ways to train for life, the excitement and adventure of raising a family, and how to be extraordinary at ordinary things.
 Jonathan and his family make their home in the Shenandoah Valley of Virginia.

 (we're talking to some really important people)Get notifications

 Four Unbounders will be chosen to speak at APEX 2019 and receive free registration.
-Are you interested in a platform to share something you’re really passionate about?Apply to speak
+Applications have closed.
+Stay tuned to see the selected speakers!

 At APEX 2019, we are taking the small group experience to even greater heights.
 Four teams will race to the summit, battling each other in an ultimate challenge of wits and strength.